dharshiniramesh1009/SPEECH-RECOGNITION-USING-SCILAB-MATLAB/README.md

 # EXP 5 : SPEECH RECOGNITION USING SCILAB

 ## AIM:
-To perform and verify speech recognition using SCILAB.
+To perform and verify speech recognition using SCILAB

 ## APPARATUS REQUIRED:
 PC installed with SCILAB.